Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting: Vision-Based Policy Transfer Experiments

 We evaluate \algoname across 3 different embodiments, Franka with Franka and Robotiq 2F-85 grippers, and UR5 with Robotiq 2F-85 gripper.
 We evaluate on 4 manipulation tasks: (1) Pick up a stuffed animal (tiger) and put it into a bowl~\cite{BerkeleyUR5Website}, (2) open a toy drawer~\cite{walke2023bridgedata}, (3) stack one cup into another~\cite{BerkeleyUR5Website}, and (4) put a pepper into a toaster and close its glass door~\cite{octo_2023}.
 We select Franka as the source robot.
 For tasks (2) and (3), the source robot uses the Franka gripper, while for the others, the source robot is equipped with the Robotiq gripper.

 We study policy transfer in 2 different settings.
 The first setting is transferring between grippers only on the Franka robot.
 The second setting involves robot transfer, where we use the Franka with either gripper as the source robot, and the UR5 with the Robotiq 2F-85 as the target robot.
-We use one ZED 2 camera positioned from the side for each robot.
+We use a ZED 2 camera positioned from the side for each robot, and a ZED Mini as the wrist camera for each gripper.

-For each task, we first use an Oculus controller to collect between 200-400 human demonstration trajectories on the source robot using VR teleoperation at 15 Hz~\cite{r2d2}.
-We then train a separate diffusion policy~\cite{chi2023diffusionpolicy} for each task, which we use as the source policy that we seek to transfer.
+For each task, we first use an Oculus controller to collect between 200-400 human demonstration trajectories on the source robot using VR teleoperation at 15 Hz~\cite{khazatsky2024droid}.
+We then train 2 separate diffusion policies~\cite{chi2023diffusionpolicy} for each task, one that uses both states and images as the inputs, and one that uses only images as inputs.
+They serve as the source policies that we seek to transfer.
 On the target UR5 robot, we place the camera(s) at similar poses, with up to 4 cm differences from those in the source setup.
 Similar to Sec.~\ref{subsec:sim_experiments}, we use Gazebo as our renderer.
 We use a per-dimension linear forward dynamics model and use the demonstration data to fit the regression coefficients.
+We use a blocking controller on the UR5 to reach the desired poses.

+We note that on the Franka robot, there is a 45$^\circ$ difference in rotation between the Franka gripper and Robotiq gripper in their installations.
+Additionally, there is a 90$^\circ$ rotational difference in the coordinate frames of the Robotiq gripper in the base frame of the UR5 robot compared to that of the Franka robot.
+To study the value of state alignment (SA) $p_{\mathrm{r},t+1}^\mathcal{T} = T_{\mathcal{S}}^{\mathcal{T}} p_{\mathrm{r},t+1}^\mathcal{S}$ and cross-painting (CP) $o^{\mathcal{T}\rightarrow\mathcal{S}}$, we conduct ablations of both modules from \algoname.
+Additionally, as a baseline, we also directly apply the source policy $\pi_\mathcal{S}$ (the task-specific diffusion policy trained on the source robot only) to the target embodiment for each task, without accounting for either coordinate frame or robot visual differences.

-We compare \algoname to two baselines: naive 0-shot transfer and Octo finetuning~\cite{octo_2023}.
+We also compare \algoname to a finetuned multi-task policy, Octo~\cite{octo_2023}.
 Octo is a recently released state-of-the-art generalist policy for robotic manipulation, pre-trained on 800k robot episodes from the Open X-Embodiment dataset~\cite{open_x_embodiment_rt_x_2023}, including trajectories collected on Franka and UR5.
-For both methods, we use the known mapping between the robot coordinate frames to convert the end-effector poses (e.g., there is a 45$^\circ$ offset between the Franka gripper and Robotiq gripper when being installed on the Franka robot).
-We also use the same fitted forward dynamics model to account for controller differences, and use a blocking controller on the UR5 to reach the desired poses.
+We take the pretrained Base model (93M parameters) and finetune all weights on the combined 4-task demonstration data of the source robot with language goal conditioning.
+It uses a third-person camera image, and the proprioception input is the Cartesian position of the end effector and the gripper position.